 We apply two AI methodologies to the needs of trucking.
 The first approach is what is known as statistical AI, or more popularly as machine learning.
 It is premised on the idea that a large volume of historical, current, and future data has patterns of importance.
 The software discovers those patterns, and uses them to predict key outcomes.
 It is called machine learning because greater experience improves the predictive power of the software.

-Together, the two AI methods are applied “in the middle”, between the cargo order from the shipper and the tender given to the carrier.
+All of these AI methods are applied “in the middle”, between the cargo order coming from the TMS and the tender given to the carrier.
 If TNX does its work right, the two sides don’t see the complexity of the AI, just the quality of its results.